embrub/Stargazer/README.md

 - **Story:** Pull up the app to check for ideal conditions to spot celestial bodies in the sky.
 - **Market:** This app is for anyone with a telescope or any casual stargazers who want a summary for the most ideal conditions to practice their hobby.
 - **Habit:** A single interface to see *everything* relating to stargazing instead of needing to swap between weather and astronomy sites.
 - **Scope:** V1 only consists of basic interfaces, being able to swap between different pages.
 All styling and UX/UI should be done at this point.
 V2 implements basic weather information for the week (cloud coverage, sundown times, light pollution) on the landing page.
-By clicking one day, the user is redirected to another page to view elaborated weather info and astronomy info.
-V3 expands on the astronomy API, adding the ability to return astral body data for each day (degrees of bodies, setting/rising times, altitude).
+By switching tabs, the user is redirected to another page to view elaborated astronomy info.
+V3 expands on the afforementioned page, adding the ability to return astral body data for the day.
 This data should update with the weather API.
-V4 should allow for data to be updated depending on what location the user chooses from.

 ## Product Spec